kul-optec/QPALM_vLADEL/doxygen/doxypages/installation.md

 ## Python installation

 QPALM is available on [PyPI](https://pypi.org/project/qpalm/), with binaries for Windows and Linux (x86_64 and arm64).
-To install it use:
+To install it, use:
 ```sh
 python3 -m pip install qpalm
 ```